ktaylor63/southeast/site/content/articles/the-mouse-that-roared.md

 {{< figure class="photo-center" src="/images/pages/perdido-key-beach-mouse-in-hand.jpg" alt="A tiny mouse held by two hands." caption="Perdido Key beach mouse in hand.
 Photo by USFWS." link="https://flic.kr/p/Hu2axZ" >}}

-A year later, after another brutal hurricane season, only 25 mice were believed alive, according to a 2014 study by the Service.
+A year later, after another brutal hurricane season, few mice were found.
 Another survey, in March 2007, turned up only one (dead) mouse at Perdido Key State Park.

 The Great Recession couldn’t have come at a better time for the mouse’s sake.
 Virtually all development came to a halt.
 Escambia County crafted its habitat conservation plan (HCP) dictating the placement of homes, shops, parking lots and more.